imagej/imagej.github.io/_pages/plugins/labkit/pixel-classification-tutorial.md

 ---
 # Labkit - Automatic Segmentation - Quick Start Tutorial

-Follow these steps to segment an image:
+This quick start tutorial shows you how to segment an image within seconds using the [Labkit](index) plugin in Fiji.

 1. Open an image in ImageJ.
 2. Start Labkit by selecting {% include bc path="Plugins | Labkit | Open Current Image With Labkit" %} from the menu.